okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 * [Suspend Device](#suspend-device)
 * [Unsuspend Device](#unsuspend-device)

-### Create a Device

-The enrollment flow of the Okta Verify creates a device in the Okta Device Inventory.
+> **Note:** Create a Device - The enrollment flow of the Okta Verify creates a device in the Okta Device Inventory.
 [Device Registration](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/devices/device-registration.htm)

 ### Get a Device by ID